-Furthermore, the bill introduces a provision that permits the department to contract with a different single source continuum contractor without following the usual competitive bidding processes if a termination notice is given.
-The changes apply only to contracts entered into or modified after the effective date of the Act, which is set for September 1, 2025, ensuring that existing contracts remain governed by the previous law.
+Furthermore, the bill introduces provisions that enable the department to bypass certain legal requirements when contracting with a new single source continuum contractor following an early termination.
+This includes exemptions from competitive bidding, advertising, and proposal evaluation requirements as outlined in various sections of the Government and Human Resources Codes.
+The changes will apply only to contracts entered into or modified after the bill's effective date of September 1, 2025, while existing contracts will continue to be governed by the previous law.

 Statutes affected: Introduced: Family Code 264.165, Family Code 264.166 (Family Code 264)